 The is used for mind-stuff, like dialogue, quest-tracking or magic.
 Hold to select what to do from a radial menu for fast action or go one step further for a more comprehensive list of options.

 Press to toggle sprint mode.

 While in normal mode, you will behave civilized among people, actively avoiding bumping into things or people and avoiding climbing on stuff just by walking towards things.
 You will also refrain yourself from stepping over cliff edges and falling to your death.

-Tilting the left stick in normal mode will increase the movement to running after about two seconds.
-Bumping up against obstacles while not running will make you stop for a second and then find a reasonable way to continue to the place you’re looking at, by moving in a direction similar to the direction of the left stick.
+Tilting in normal mode will increase the movement to running after about two seconds.
+Bumping up against obstacles while not running will make you stop for a second and then find a reasonable way to continue to the place you’re looking at, by moving in a direction similar to the direction of .
 You will go around obstacles if you can avoid them by one or two steps in either direction.
 If there's no way to step over or around the obstacle, you will walk over it.

 By entering sprint mode, you will have to take responsibility for your own safety.
 You may still choose your actual speed by how much you move , but the maximal speed will be much greater and you will also change your speed faster.
 You will automatically step over or press through anything that comes in your way.
 The main difference is your speed and lack of safety net and that you don’t care if you break things in your way by pushing them to the side.